-Bold, energetic, fun, and even on-trend nearly always take a back seat to cool and chic.
-And most days, I’m fine with that.
-I’ve been 15 flavors of dorky my entire life, so why attempt to achieve coolness this late in the game?
-Especially when wearing color lifts my spirits AND the spirits of those around me.
+Years ago, bold, energetic, fun, and even on-trend nearly always meant more to me than cool and chic.
+And most days, I was fine with that.
+I figured since I’d been 15 flavors of dorky my entire life, why attempt to achieve coolness this late in the game?
+Especially when wearing color lifted my spirits AND the spirits of those around me.

-Yet sometimes I look at my tights-encased, Muppet-colored legs or catch a glimpse of my bright-on-bright-with-a-side-order-of-bright outfit in a reflective surface and think, “Whoa, Momma.”
+Yet sometimes I looked at my tights-encased, Muppet-colored legs or caught a glimpse of my bright-on-bright-with-a-side-order-of-bright outfit in a reflective surface and though, “Whoa, Momma.”
 Bright is bold, color is attention-grabbing, and wearing tone-on-tone takes more chutzpah than wearing neutral-on-neutral.
 Or even tone-on-neutral.
 Which means that color pairing is relatively tricky, as dressing practices go, and therefore more likely to fail.
-Some of my most peacock-reminiscent outfits have been my least favorite in retrospect, and I occasionally wonder if I should tone it down a bit.
+Some of my most peacock-reminiscent outfits ended up being my least favorite in retrospect, and I occasionally wondered if I should tone it down a bit.

 All images via Facehunter.